OntoType: Ontology-Guided and Pre-Trained Language Model Assisted Fine-Grained Entity Typing: Related Work

 \section{Related Work}

-\textbf{Supervised FET.} Fine-grained entity typing benefits various downstream tasks and has received extensive attention in natural language research.
+Fine-grained entity typing benefits various downstream tasks and has received extensive attention in natural language research.
 Recent studies focus on different contexts from the phrase level \cite{yao2013universal} to considering specific entity mentions in the sentence or document level \cite{Weld_Ling2012, gupta-etal-2017-entity, choi-etal-2018-ultra}.
-Entity typing has been generally studied under supervised learning settings \cite{Weld_Ling2012, yosef-etal-2012-hyena, choi-etal-2018-ultra, dai-etal-2021-ultra}.
-These studies require annotated data to achieve high performance and lack the flexibility to identify newly defined entities.
+Entity typing has been generally studied under supervised learning settings with significant human annotated data \cite{Weld_Ling2012, yosef-etal-2012-hyena, choi-etal-2018-ultra, dai-etal-2021-ultra}.